 Space debris can include both natural bodies, such as meteoroids, and man-made objects that serve no useful purpose but are still orbiting Earth, such as inactive satellites, or discarded hardware.
 According to the November issue of Orbital Debris Quarterly News, a NASA publication, the US Space Surveillance Network has catalogued 18,747 artificial objects in space, including 1,738 operational satellites, as of August.
 When China destroyed its Fengyun-1C weather satellite in January 2007 in a troubling weapons test, it was one of the worst single contributors to orbital debris, creating some 3,300 fragments.

 But most space debris is too small too track.
 The European Space Agency estimates that of the millions of debris particles in orbit, 670,000 bits are larger than 1 centimeter (0.4 inches), big enough to be capable of disabling the International Space Station.
-That’s because they’re moving at speeds of more than 17,500 mph (28,000 kmph).170 million: an estimate of the number of pieces of space debris circling the earth.
+That’s because they’re moving at speeds of more than 17,500 mph (28,000 kmph).

 The US Air Force Space Command is expected to soon activate a more powerful radar, called Space Fence, that will allow the surveillance system to catalog as many as 200,000 objects, as small as 4 inches.
 Lockheed Martin is working on the radar, housed on an atoll more than 2,000 miles from Hawaii.
 It could go into operation late this year or early next year; a second one is scheduled to go into operation in 2021.